gigachad80/V.O.L.T.A.S/README.md

 Last Updated : 12th December 2025

-If V.O.L.T.A.S helped you streamline your forensics workflow, please consider **giving it a star!** ⭐
+If V.O.L.T.A.S helped you in your forensics workflow, please consider **giving it a star!** ⭐

 It helps others find the project and motivates me to develop more projects🥹🥹😭😭